 write - write to another user

-The write utility shall read lines from the user's standard input and write them to the terminal of another user.
+The write utility shall read lines from the standard input and write them to the terminal of the specified user.
 When first invoked, it shall write the message:Message from sender-login-id (sending-terminal) [date]...

 to user_name.
 When it has successfully completed the connection, the sender's terminal shall be alerted twice to indicate that what the sender is typing is being written to the recipient's terminal.